-This post is an excerpt from our upcoming 2018 Predictive Analytics Salary Report.
+This post is an excerpt from our newly-released 2018 Predictive Analytics Salary Report.
 Want to learn more about the latest salaries and hiring trends?
-Join us for our webinar on October 18th for first access to this year’s data!
+The full report can be downloaded for free.

 With the proliferation of predictive analytics initiatives showing no signs of slowing, the continued public interest in the field is making an impact on the market.
 While last year’s trends are still relevant, there have been some key developments that we wanted to focus on, and examine their implications for predictive analytics professionals and those looking to hire them.

 After several years of sustained media coverage, industry excitement, and program pivots in the academic sector, we’re starting to see a marked increase in the supply of talent at the early career level.
 We first pointed this out a few years ago, but recently the difference has become much more noticeable.

 Since we’ve been collecting data for these studies over the past six years, we’ve seen the educational backgrounds of analytics professionals increasingly diversify.
 Professionals may be entering the field from one of the newly-formed analytics or data science advanced degree programs, retraining with bootcamps or MOOCs, or even transitioning from other fields.
 The increased variety of skills and broadening of educational backgrounds in the field means that, especially now, there is no one path to the analytics field.